 Matador completed the above conditions during the year ended June 30, 2018 and the Cape Ray mineral licenses were transferred accordingly.
-Cash and share proceeds for the disposition were accrued at June 30, 2018 and the cash and Consideration Shares were received in the current period ended March 31, 2019.
-The gain on disposition was recorded in the fiscal 2018.
+Accounts receivable for the cash and share proceeds due on the disposition was accrued at June 30, 2018.
+The cash and share proceeds were received during the fiscal 2019 period.
+The gain on disposition was recorded in the year ended June 30, 2018.
+The Consideration Shares received were recorded at the June 30, 2018 closing price of AUD \$0.30.

-Benton retains a 1% NSR on its 100% owned Cape Ray mineral licenses, more specifically those licenses that contain no other underlying NSRs within the binding term sheet.
-Matador has the right to buy back 50% of this NSR by paying to Benton AUD \$1 million.
-Matador assumed all other underlying NSRs associated with the 04/41/51/Windowglass Hill/Big Pond/Isle aux Morts deposit claim packages.
-Benton also agreed to enter into a voluntary escrow agreement for 75% (6 million) of the Consideration Shares whereby Benton would not trade these shares for the first 6 months following their issuance (released from restriction in January 2019).
-Benton also agrees not to trade the remaining 25% of the Consideration Shares unless such trading is conducted through a controlled sale arranged by Matador's appointed broker or as otherwise agreed by Benton and Matador.
+In addition, Benton retains a 1% NSR on the 100% owned Cape Ray mineral licenses, more specifically those licenses acquired by Matador from Benton that contain no other underlying NSRs.
+Matador has the right to buy back 50% of this NSR by paying Benton AUD \$1 million.
+Matador assumed all other underlying NSR obligations associated with the 04/41/51/Windowglass Hill/Big Pond/Isle aux Morts deposit claim packages.